daviddenton/fintrospect/src/test/scala/examples/full/README.md

 - Swagger 2.0 documentation creation

 It has been developed in a London-TDD style with outside-in acceptance testing and CDCs for outside dependencies, to give a complete overview of how the app would look when finished.
+The code itself has been left without optimisiation of imports in order to aid comprehension - which is a little frustrating from a maintainer perspective (as you always want your code looking as awesome as possible! :).

 ####Requirements